This post contains affiliate links.

-Cold brew coffee is made chilled, never heated, and with a higher coffee to water ratio than regular drip coffee.
-It’s made by creating a concentrate which is then mixed with fresh water (and optional flavorings) when it’s time to serve.
+Cold brew coffee is the cooler, older sibling of iced coffee.
+It’s made chilled, never heated, and with a higher coffee-to-water ratio than regular drip coffee.
+Cold brew coffee is made by creating a concentrate, which is then mixed with fresh water (and optional flavorings) when it’s time to serve.

-And the best part?
 You don’t need any fancy equipment.
 No French press.
 No coffee pot.
 And with only two ingredients, there’s really no reason not to give cold brew coffee a try this summer!

 - Slightly less caffeine: For someone that wants to stick with coffee but is trying to cut back on caffeine, cold brew is a great choice because it has slightly less caffeine than drip coffee.
 (Per 16 oz there are 200 mg of caffeine in cold brew vs 260-360 mg in hot.)